 Why you should be vaccinated

-The aim is to get as many people as possible vaccinated as quickly as possible.
-This will drive infections to the lowest level possible, particularly as a significantly more infectious and faster spreading strain has developed.
+Vaccinating people as quickly as possible will help drive infection rates down, particularly as a significantly more infectious and faster spreading strain has developed.

 The vaccine is not mandatory but NHS Scotland strongly recommends you get the vaccine when offered it.

 Find out more about how you will be vaccinated

 Who is currently being offered the coronavirus vaccine?